 Projects avoiding rule requirements can face legal issues, affecting investors.
 Make sure the project follows related rules.
 Rule compliance helps protect investors and makes sure of the project’s lawfulness.

 Poorly designed tokenomics with unfair distribution, excessive supply, or no clear use can lead to problems.
-Fair and well-thought-out tokenomics are key for a project’s success.
+Fair and well-thought-out tokenomics are key to a project’s success.
 Look at the token distribution and use cases to understand its money plan and vesting schedules.

 Negative feedback or alerts from the crypto community, including influencers and specialists, should not be ignored.
 The crypto community usually finds possible scams early.
 Pay attention to community feelings and specialist opinions.

 Launched in early 2021, SafeMoon promised high returns through its innovative tokenomics.
 However, the project missed straightforward details about its team, had no clear roadmap, and relied heavily on hype.
-Despite first fame, SafeMoon’s value fell sharply, highlighting the risks of putting money in projects with these red flags in early-stage cryptocurrency projects.
+Despite its first fame, SafeMoon’s value fell sharply, highlighting the risks of putting money in projects with these red flags in early-stage cryptocurrency projects.

 In mid-2021, the TITAN token from Iron Finance experienced a huge collapse due to flaws in its algorithmic stablecoin model.
 The project missed a complete audit, and the team was not fully open.
 This incident led to large losses for investors, including high-profile individuals like Mark Cuban.